top of page

 LANDSCAPE THREATS

-Causing loss of Habitat, Biodiversity loss (both Fauna & Flora) Genetic diversity loss, ecosystem services loss, loss of ecosystem resilience, impact on water security, soil degradation
+It causes habitat loss, biodiversity loss (both Fauna & Flora) genetic diversity loss, ecosystem services loss, loss of ecosystem resilience, impact on water security, soil degradation

 Bush Encroachment